IBM/ibm-block-csi-driver/README.md

   - RHEL 7.x: Remove the find_multipaths yes string from the multipath.conf file.

 #### 3. Configure storage system connectivity.
-a.
+3.1.
 Define the hostname of each Kubernetes node on the relevant storage systems with the valid WWPN or IQN of the node.

-b.
+3.2.
 For Fiber Chanel, configure the relevant zoning from the storage to the host.

-c.
+3.3.
 For iSCSI, perform these three steps.
 – Make sure that the login used to log in to the iSCSI targets is permanent and remains available after a reboot of the worker node.
 To do this, verify that the node.startup in the /etc/iscsi/iscsid.conf file is set to automatic.
 If not, set it as required and then restart the iscsid service `$> service iscsid restart`.

 – Discover and log into at least two iSCSI targets on the relevant storage